Tiger Shark Diving Fuvahmulah

 Briefing on Tiger Shark Dive Plan

 Prior to each tiger shark dive, our guides conduct a dive plan briefing on the boat.
-A step by step process is shared with divers so that everyone is clear and understands how the dives will be done.
+We share a step-by-step process with divers to ensure everyone is clear and understands how the dives will proceed.

 The dive plan:

-• Although the dive site, Tiger Harbour, is at the mouth of the harbour, divers will be jumping into water at the reef next to the harbour instead of the main dive site for safety reasons.
+- Although Tiger Harbour lies at the mouth of the harbour, divers will jump into the water at the reef next to the harbour, not the main dive site, for safety reasons.

-• Divers are then arranged in a row at a designated area where minimum two guides will remain with them.
+- We arrange divers in a row at a designated area, where at least two guides stay with them.

 Allocated Tiger Shark Dive Times

-To make certain that Tiger Harbour is not overcrowded and safety compromised, every dive center is allocated a specific 30 minute time slot each day.
-It is important that divers are on time for tiger shark dives and respect each dive centers’ scheduled timings.
-Divers are informed in advance on timings to be on the boat for tiger shark dives.
+To make certain that Tiger Harbour is not overcrowded and safety compromised, every dive center is allocated a specific 30-minute time slot each day.
+It is important that divers are on time for tiger shark dives and respect each dive center’s scheduled timings.
+Divers are informed in advance of timings to be on the boat for tiger shark dives.
 Should divers be late, the dive will proceed without them.

 Tiger Shark Safety Diver Course